White Bursage (Ambrosia dumosa)

 Shrubs Around Las Vegas, Vegetation Around Las Vegas

-Typical Creosote-Bursage Flats habitat where creosote (dark green) and bursage (gray) dominate.
+Typical Creosote-Bursage Flats habitat where creosote bush (dark green) and white bursage (gray-white) dominate

-White Bursage (Ambrosia dumosa) is one of the two signature plants of the southwestern deserts, but it generally remains unnoticed beneath the taller creosote bush in the Lower Sonoran (Creosote-Bursage Flats).
-Bursage is a dominant species in the Creosote-Bursage Flats, and it is a major component of the Upper Sonoran (Mojave Desert Scrub) life zone.
+White Bursage is one of the two signature plants of the southwestern deserts, but it generally remains unnoticed beneath the taller creosote bushes with which it shares the landscape on flats and lower slopes in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub) life zones.

 Family: Sunflower (Asteraceae).